Whether you're looking for inspiration or planning your trip - we think this will help. Here are our very favourite things to do in Buenos Aires!

 Legend has it that tango was born in Boca.

-Despite being a rather large neighbourhood, due to safety concerns, tourists tend to stick to the handful of colourful streets known as the 'caminitos', whilst the die hard football fans will flock to see the nearby famous Boca Juniors in the local stadium a few minutes walk away (unfortunately tickets to a game can only be purchased via tour companies and costs over $100 USD).
+Despite being a rather large neighbourhood, due to safety concerns, tourists tend to stick to the handful of colourful streets known as the 'caminitos', whilst the die hard football fans will flock to see the nearby famous Boca Juniors in the local stadium a few minutes walk away (only available as a guided tour, but at around $100 USD per ticket, it may just be for die-hard fans only)

 Sure, it's touristy, but on a sunny day there are far worse places to sit with a beer and enjoy a free tango show.